bgunderlay bgunderlay bgunderlay

 Provision a publicly advertised address range in AWS

-When you provision an address range for use with AWS, you are confirming that you control the address range and are authorizing Amazon to advertise it.
-We also verify that you control the address range through a signed authorization message.
-This message is signed with the self-signed X.509 key pair that you used when updating the RDAP record with the X.509 certificate.
-AWS requires a cryptographically signed authorization message that it presents to the RIR.
-The RIR authenticates the signature against the certificate that you added to RDAP, and checks the authorization details against the ROA.
+When you provision an address range for use with AWS, you are declaring that you have control over the address range and granting Amazon the authorization to advertise it.
+To verify your ownership of the address range, we require a signed authorization message.
+This message is signed using the self-signed X.509 key pair that you used to update the RDAP record with the X.509 certificate.
+AWS mandates a cryptographically signed authorization message, which is then presented to the Regional Internet Registry (RIR).
+The RIR authenticates the signature against the certificate you added to RDAP and cross-checks the authorization details against the Route Origin Authorization (ROA).
+This verification process ensures the legitimate ownership and proper handling of the address range.

 1. Compose message.
 Compose the plaintext authorization message.
 The format of the message is as follows, where the date is the expiry date of the message: 1|aws|account|cidr|YYYYMMDD|SHA256|RSAPSSReplace the account number, address range, and expiry date with your own values to create a message resembling the following: text_message="1|aws|0123456789AB|198.51.100.0/24|20211231|SHA256|RSAPSS".
 This is not to be confused with an ROA message, which has a similar appearance.